api-platform/docs/core/graphql.md

 As the custom queries, you can define your own arguments if you don't want to use the default ones (extracted from your resource).
 The only difference with them is that, even if you define your own arguments, the `clientMutationId` will always be set.
+You can also use the `extraArgs` property in case you need to add additional arguments (for instance to add the `id` argument since it is not added by default for a custom mutation).

 The arguments will be in `$context['args']['input']` of your resolvers.